Vision Impairment (VI)

 Key facts:

-Children and young people with sever vision impairment/blindness may have particular difficulties in their use of language for social communication.
+- Children and young people with severe vision impairment/blindness may have particular difficulties in their use of language for social communication.

 Vision impairment in UK children with learning disabilities very high.
-The prevalence rate for this cohort aged 0 ‐ 19 is 5.6% (Emerson and Robertson, 2011).
+The prevalence rate for this cohort aged 0 ‐ 19 is 5.6%.

 The population of children with vision impairment falls into two distinct sub‐populations: